mintyfresh/OpenRecipeBook-Web/README.md

 A lightweight, browser based UI for the OpenRecipeBook project.

 # Installation
 These instructions assume you already have Ruby and Bundler installed.
-The first is to install the bundle:
+The first step is to install the bundle:

     $ bundle install

-If you don't have Ruby, you can find installation instructions on the [Ruby website](https://www.ruby-lang.org/en/downloads/).
+If you don't already have Ruby, you can find installation instructions on the [Ruby website](https://www.ruby-lang.org/en/downloads/).

 # Starting the Web UI
 To use the web UI, the local web server must be running.
 Start is using: